ggrothendieck/batchfiles/batchfiles.md

 ### Purpose ###

-The purpose of R.bat is to facilitiate the use of R from the Windows `cmd` line by eliminating the need to make any system changes.
+The purpose of `R.bat` is to facilitiate the use of R from the Windows `cmd` line by eliminating the need to make any system changes.
 There is no need to modify the Windows path or to set any environment variables for standard configurations of R.  It will automatically locate R (and Rtools and MiKTeX if installed) and then run `R.exe`, `Rgui.exe` or other command.

+Another scenario for which it is useful is when there are only restricted permissions available such as no ability to write to the registry.
+Windows supports 4 sets of environment variables (system, user, volatile, process) and the first three are stored in the registry but the last is stored only in the local process.
+`R.bat` can work with process environment variables so it can be used in such situations where there are minimal permissions.

-Like all the other utilities here, it is a self contained no-install script with no dependencies so just place it anywhere on your Windows path.
+Like all the other utilities here, `R.bat` is a self contained no-install script with no dependencies so just place it anywhere on your Windows path or in the current directory.

 ### Typical Usage ###

-Typical usage to launch R gui is the following:
+Typical usage of `R.bat` to launch R gui is the following ^[ If `R.exe` were on the Windows path and before `R.bat` then it would have to be written as follows: `R.bat gui`]:

 	R gui

-If `R.exe` were on the Windows path and before `R.bat` then it would have to be written as follows:

-	R.bat gui

-Either of these commands runs `Rgui.exe` along with further arguments, if any.
+This runs `Rgui.exe`.
+If further arguments are specified they are passed on to `Rgui.exe`.
 For example,

 	R gui --help